antijingoist/atw-dashboard/readme.md

 * Place custom styles in user.css

+* Use the included themes by copying over the user.css

 * Adjust colors in the console: Instance names are css classes in the log in the sidebar.
 Style a line for an instance using '#console p:has(.your-instance-name) {}'.
 The message text and timestamp are 'msg' and 'timestamp' respectively.
 The instance name itself is '.instName'